 Making the batter is so easy – just mix up the ingredients and pipe.
 Waiting for the many rings to bake can be a bit time consuming, but it seems to go more quickly with holiday music playing in the background while addressing Christmas cards (smile).

-Usually the icing is piped on in zig-zag fashion (like in the Sprinkle Bakes book), but this time I wanted a snowier effect, so I spooned it onto the rings and stacked them.
+Usually the icing is piped on in zig-zag fashion (like in the Sprinkle Bakes book), but this time I went for a snowier effect.
+So I spooned it onto the rings and stacked them.
 I sprinkled over a few dragees while the icing was still sticky, and then dusted the entire cake with powdered sugar.

-Cellophane-wrapped candies and Christmas crackers are usually attached to the kransekake with hard caramel, but I used some melted almond bark.
+Cellophane-wrapped candies and Christmas crackers are usually attached to the kransekake with hard caramel.
+But quick drying almond bark works just fine!

 - 1 lb. powdered sugar